- Have a valid Amazon AWS account. This can be set up here.

 On the 'Add Storage' page, leave the defaults and click 'Next: Tag Instance' in the lower right.

 Now leave 'Create a new security group' selected.
 Give the 'Security group name' and 'Description' names that will help you identify the rules associated with this group as shown below.
+In addition ports need to be open for the MQTT Server.
+The following ports are recommended as a starting port.
+The security group can be modified later as well.

 At this point, you will see a 'Review Instance Launch' screen that will look like what is shown below.
 Finally click 'Launch' as shown in the lower right corner.